hvo7/Customer-Retention-Analysis/README.md

 In order to support targeted retention and marketing strategies, which would enable the business to optimize re-engagement campaigns that would prioritize customers and provide the highest potential impact on revenue.

+# Recommendations
+* Provide loyalty rewards and early access to products for Champions
+* Establish win-back campaigns to target 'Lost' customers, prioritizing those with the highest churn score
+* Enable re-engagement strategies to 'At-risk high value' customers by sending reminder emails or product promotions

 # Key Insights

+![New vs. Returning Customers Trend](https://github.com/hvo7/Customer-Retention-Analysis/blob/4a875d814fcaf6ea6a75ceca41ee8fc13808f4c6/Images/New%20vs.%20Returning%20Customer%20MoM.png)

 ### Repeat Customers are becoming an increasingly more important driver of revenue.

-![New vs. Returning Customers Trend](https://github.com/hvo7/Customer-Retention-Analysis/blob/4a875d814fcaf6ea6a75ceca41ee8fc13808f4c6/Images/New%20vs.%20Returning%20Customer%20MoM.png)

 ### Prioritizing returning customers is a great opportunity to sustain long-term growth

 ![Cohort Analysis](https://github.com/hvo7/Customer-Retention-Analysis/blob/d8ba139610ef01c2959d054f8d971b700c96804a/Images/Cohort_Analysis.png)

 ### Most customers are inactive within the first month but return after about 5-7 months.

 ![Segment Metrics](https://github.com/hvo7/Customer-Retention-Analysis/blob/d8ba139610ef01c2959d054f8d971b700c96804a/Images/Segment_Metrics.png)